xplodedthemes/xt-blocks/README.md

 ### 🔥 Controls

 To manage custom blocks attributes you need to use Controls.
-Lazy Blocks have a large set of controls predefined for you:
+XT Blocks have a large set of controls predefined for you:

 * Basic
   * Text